xefi/faker-doc/content/3.locales/de-de.md

 ---
-title: French (France)
+title: German (Germany)
-description: French France locale for Xefi Faker PHP
+description: German Germany locale for Xefi Faker PHP
 ---

 You need to require the locale to be able to use it